Chin Augmentation in Washington, D.C.

-As with any surgery, there will be some swelling after a chin implant procedure.
+As with any procedure, there will be some swelling after chin implant surgery.
 In approximately six weeks, most of the swelling will diminish, and you can enjoy the results of the surgery – an improved profile and a more balanced, more aesthetically pleasing facial appearance.

 Selecting a Surgeon for Chin Augmentation

 If you are considering chin augmentation, the most important decision you will make is the surgeon who performs the procedure.
 You need a physician you can trust, with the appropriate education, training, and certification, and significant experience with facial implant surgery.
 It is also important to select a surgeon with whom you feel comfortable and can easily communicate.

 Dr. Christopher C. Chang is a highly trained and educated plastic surgeon, with credentials from Harvard, NYU School of Medicine, John Hopkins, and Yale, among others, with a practice dedicated to facial procedures.
 Dr. Chang is committed not only to surgical excellence but also to comprehensive patient care.
 He considers the big picture as well as the current treatment to ensure that all aspects of treatment are performed carefully and correctly, with the highest level of patient safety.

 Dr. Chang and his staff have an approachable, professional demeanor, and patient comfort and trust is of utmost importance.
 To find out our chin augmentation Washington D.C. office is the right for you, contact our office to schedule a consultation with Dr. Chang.